kuangyu0801/kuangyu0801.github.io/README.md

 	- discuss coordinate with algorithm team, HW designer, Modem Architect
 	- review the code module by module , scenario by scenario
 	- implement and verify with UT and IT
-	- validate the result with phone call test, and measure cycle
+	- validate the result with phone call test, and measure cycles for improvement
 - Result:  Reduced computation cycle by 72%(less than 1K cycles) in 5G control channel decoding
 	- u-rate is hi